-One benefit is the improved productivity and efficiency of incident resolution, as the relevant service desk staff use the same processes to handle and resolve a ticket relating to an incident.
-In addition, documenting the solutions allows this knowledge to be accessed and incidents to be resolved more quickly.
+Benefits include improved productivity and efficiency in resolving incidents, as the relevant service desk staff use the same processes to handle and resolve a ticket for an incident.
+Furthermore, by documenting the solutions, this knowledge can be accessed and incidents can be resolved more quickly.

-By resolving incidents in the form of tickets, your service desk staff always have an overview of the tickets that still need to be processed.
-The processing order of incidents can be prioritized according to their importance and impact on work and service.
-This gives your company's employees confidence in the consistency of your IT service and ultimately leads to higher service quality.
+By processing incidents in the form of tickets, your service desk staff always have an overview of the tickets that still need to be processed.
+The order in which incidents are handled can be prioritised according to their importance and impact on work and service.
+This gives your staff confidence in the consistency of your IT service and ultimately leads to a higher quality of service.

-Your employees can track what is happening with their ticket and what the processing status of their ticket is.
-In addition, every incident is registered and documented in the ITSM software.
-This allows you to evaluate the available data and gain greater insight into service quality.
-Sources of errors and problems can thus be identified, or you can validate which areas have the potential for improvement on the part of your service desk.
+Your employees can track the progress of each ticket and the current status of it.
+Moreover, every incident will be registered and documented in the ITSM software.
+This way you can evaluate the available data and gain a better insight into the service quality.
+Sources of errors and problems can thus be identified, or you can check in which areas your service desk has potential for improvement.

-In addition, the ITSM process gives you better insight into your service level agreements (SLAs) and whether they are being met.
-This allows you to identify if action is needed in an area quickly.
+Furthermore, the ITSM process gives you better insight into your service-level agreements (SLAs) and whether they are being adhered to.
+This enables you to quickly determine whether there is a need for action in an area.